ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    * `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.
    * `--output FORMAT`    Specify output format, only JSON is supported now.

-   * `Service Mode` is displayed only when the domain is paused or in defense mode.

 ## Cache
 {: #cache}

 Manipulate how the cache performs using the following `cache` commands:

 ### Purge Cache
 {: #purge-cache}